Basheershaik93/Code-Alpha-java-Project-march2024/Task-1/README.md

+Task-Description

+Task Name: Student Grade Tracker
+ Develop a program that allows a teacher to enter student's grades and compute their average,
+    highest, and lowest scores.
+You can use arrays or ArrayLists to store the student data.

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.